JOY2OP/JOY2OP/README.md

 * 🌍  I'm based in New Delhi, India
 * ✉️  You can contact me at [joymasih43@gmail.com](mailto:joymasih43@gmail.com)
 * 🧠  I'm learning React
-* 🤝  I'm open to collaborating on any interesting fullstack project
+* 🤝  I'm open to collaborating on any interesting project
 * ⚡  I like football ⚽

 ### Skills